FattusRattus/KaliPi4-LUKS-fix/README.md

 This script forces: cryptsetup luksOpen /dev/mmcblk0p2 crypt_sdcard

-Thus you get the password prompt to decrypt the LUKS partition Whilst building in the chroot, place it in: /usr/share/initramfs-tools/scripts/fattusrattus
+Thus you get the password prompt to decrypt the LUKS partition.

+Whilst building in the chroot, place it in: /usr/share/initramfs-tools/scripts/fattusrattus

 Now to get it to run when Dropbear SSH starts, you need to change the command put at the start (in front of the ssh keys) of: